rkhouri/rkhouri.github.io/_posts/2023-12-12-r-animation.md

 ordinal—meaning it has an order that matters (e.g., 2001 is preceded by 2000 and succeeded by 2002)—and also discrete—meaning there is a logical way to subset the data.
-Animation can be a good way to emphasize how certain variable changes over time.
+Animation can be a good way to emphasize how certain variables change over time.

 *Data:* World Population and Life Expectancy by Country, 1952–2007.